MicrosoftDocs/learn/learn-pr/azure/create-azure-database-for-mysql/includes/deploy-connect-azure-database-mysql.md

 Now that you’ve reviewed the deployment and connectivity options of Azure Database for MySQL, you want to test the process of provisioning a server and validate its availability by connecting to it.
 In this unit, you’ll step through a sample deployment and connect to the server by using the mysql.exe utility from the Azure Cloud Shell.

 > [!NOTE]
-> Be aware you might incur costs in your Azure Subscription when you run this exercise.
+> You might incur costs in your Azure Subscription when you run this exercise.

 ### Task 1: Deploy Azure Database for MySQL Flexible Server